 - Pirate Girl: A lot of the bigger ships would feature a lone female pirate as part of the crew.
 Specific female pirates include Anne, Lady Pirate, Princess Argentina, and Robin Loot.

-- Pirate Parrot: Lots of these in many of the sets.
-Minifigs representing wild untamed parrots were just as common.
+- Pirate Parrot: Lots of parrots appear in many of these LEGO Pirates sets.

 - Posthumous Character: John and Brian Blackheart buried their treasure fifty years before the events of The Golden Medallion, and they're presumed to be long dead (John disappeared in the jungle and Brian was condemned in Europe) by the time of the comic's events.